As an Amazon Associate we earn from qualifying purchases.

 - Aspherical and UD lens elements minimize chromatic aberration

 The Nikon AF-S FX NIKKOR 18-35mm f/3.5-4G ED is another lens you will want to consider for your interior photography.
-It is capable of delivering high-quality images in small or wide rooms.
-It is also the ideal option if you are looking not to spend a high budget on a lens.
+With an 18mm to 35mm focal length, you can cover a good zoom range for interior spaces, including small or wide rooms.

 - Versatile FX-format wide-angle (18mm) to standard (35mm) zoom lens